hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 requantization, and fused ReLU/ReLU6 clamps.
 Generic K3 requires both IC and OC to be divisible by 32; pointwise and depthwise retain C32 tail support.
 Focused compiler-generated Verilator E2E tests pass for RGB, generic C32, depthwise C33 S2, and a pointwise-plus-depthwise chain.
-Full Micro-MobileNet compilation remains open.
+A 13-stage, native-like Micro-MobileNet topology now compiles through RGB K3 S2, depthwise and pointwise Conv, two residual Adds, generic K3, GlobalAvgPool, and the classifier.
+This required TFLite SAME padding with asymmetric 0/1 sides for even-sized K3 S2 inputs.
+ReLU6 is fused into the producing Conv's existing per-channel requantization, so this graph does not emit a standalone AFU LUT command.
+Full-graph numerical execution and PMU comparison remain open.

 ### Prerequisite Gate